img

 Digital Printing

 This printer uses heat to transfer the design onto the fabric.
 Pre-treating the fabric is suggested.
 It helps to ensure the ink is put on the fabric well.
-In the pre-treatment process, several colors can go through the application.
+In the pre-treatment process, several colors can be applied.

 What is Screen Printing?